Loading Golf Stats...

 Rahm made quite a splash in his first foray onto the PGA Tour and will now have a full year to perform.
 We expect some good things, but also some speed bumps for the promising player.
 Don't get too hyped up; he'll be playing with the big boys on a regular basis now.
 Let's wait and see before we enshrine him in the golf hall of fame.

 More Fantasy News

-Rahm finished in a share of 23rd place after shooting a three-over 73 in the final round of the U.S. Open.
+Rahm jumped into a share of fifth place after firing a six-under 66 in the final round of The Masters.